Asphalt Legends: Gameplay

-Upon unlocking a car, the player can often choose from a few official stock colors or designs.
-Once the car has been starred up at least once, the player can create custom paint job colors to the body, rims, and brake calipers for most models.
+Each car can also be customized with the new car editor feature.
+Upon unlocking a car, the player is allowed to choose from a few official stock colors or designs.
+The player can also create custom paint job colors to the body, rims, and brake calipers for most models.
 Some models also allow for carbon parts on the hood, trunk, and wings.
+Introduced in the 2019 Summer Update, several cars like the Chevrolet Camaro ZL1 may also be customized with special tires, rims, and bodywork modifications, earned through rare 'customization packs'.
+The usage of these features was originally tied to how many stars your car was at, however in the Legacy Of Speed update, these functions were retired in favour of a new currency called "Style Tokens," in which almost all of the visual customization options can be purchased for a set amount of Style Tokens.
+These can be earned by playing certain events or purchased from the shop with real money.
+Along with this change many of the "Decal" customization options added to cars throughout the game's lifetime were made purchasable, ranging from 40 to 240 tokens.
 Several cars are also convertibles (they can be converted from closed roofs to open ones in-game), like the BMW Z4 LCI E89, the Chevrolet Corvette Grand Sport, and the McLaren 570S Spider.
-Introduced in the 2019 Summer Update, several cars like the Mercedes-AMG GTS may also be customized with special tires, rims, and bodywork modifications, earned through rare 'customization packs'.

 Also new to the series are "clubs", where up to 20 players can collaboratively score "reputation points" to acquire exclusive rewards.
 The more reputation points the club scores, the better rewards, ranging from credits to blueprints for cars.

-The game also features "nitro shockwave", returning from Asphalt 6: Adrenaline and Asphalt 7: Heat.
+The game also features "nitro shockwave", showing descent from Asphalt 6: Adrenaline and Asphalt 7: Heat's Adrenaline mode.
 When the player has a full nitro bar and taps twice on the Nitro button in a quick succession, a purple pulse is released from the vehicle and represents a drastic increase in the car's acceleration.
-On mobile platforms, Asphalt 9 has three control schemes: Tilt to Steer, Tap to Steer, and the brand new "Touch Drive" in which the player selects routes and stunts by swiping left and right.
-Touch Drive is intended for beginners and casual players.
-On Windows 10 and Mac devices, Touch Drive and manual controls can be used with the keyboard; or with a tilt to steer, if the device has a touchscreen and an accelerometer.
+On mobile platforms, Asphalt Legends Unite has three control layouts: Tilt to Steer, Tap to Steer, and the brand new "TouchDrive" in which the player selects routes and stunts by swiping left and right.
+TouchDrive is intended for beginners and casual players.
+On Windows 10 and Mac devices, TouchDrive and manual controls can be used with the keyboard; or with a tilt to steer, if the device has a touchscreen and an accelerometer.